 Instructions:

-3. Watch the magic happen!
-Depending on the temperature of the water, the colors may start melting almost immediately, or you might have to wait for a little.
+Watch the magic happen!
+Depending on the water temperature, the colors may dissolve almost immediately, or you might have to wait a little longer.

 My kids loved watching all the colors slowly bleed into the middle of the plate.
 They asked to do this Skittles rainbow activity again and again.